 In Exile in France

 He professed a group of English monks in France, and so passed onto them the rights and privileges of the ancient English Benedictine Congregation.
-In 1615, these English monks took up residence in an abandoned church of St Lawrence at Dieulouard, near Nancy in north-east France.
+In 1615, these English monks took up residence in an abandoned church of St Laurence at Dieulouard, near Nancy in north-east France.
 The penal laws against Catholics meant that monasteries and Catholic priests were illegal in England.
 Many of the monks, though, were given permission to leave their monasteries to work secretly as priests in England.
 One monk of this English monastery in France, Alban Roe, was executed in January 1642 and was canonised by Pope Paul VI in 1970.

 The Return to England

 In 1792 the monks were expelled from France as part of the violence associated with the French Revolution.
 As luck would have it, about the same time, Fr Anselm Bolton had taken up residence in a lodge at Ampleforth.
 He had been the chaplain of Lady Anne Fairfax at Gilling Castle, just two miles away (now the site of our Preparatory School).
 She had built Ampleforth Lodge for him just before she died, but in 1802 Fr Anselm handed the house over to his brethren to be their new monastery.
 In the following year (1803) the new monastery school was opened.

 The school had been an important feature of life in France: English Catholics had sent their boys to France to be educated during penal times, and many of these boys had become monks and priests.
 This close relationship was to continue when the monks returned to England.

 During the next century the monks continued to work both in the college (which then had about 70 boys), and on the missions.
 They worked particularly in the new town parishes of the industrial revolution: South Wales, Liverpool and Warrington, the Preston area and in Cumbria.